krishnabalajikothapalli5308/student-result-management-system/README.md

-# student-result-management-system
+# Student Result Management System

+## Description
-Java-based console application to manage student records and results
+A Java-based console application used to manage student records, marks, and grades.

+## Technologies Used
+- Java
+- MySQL

+## Features
+- Add, update, delete student records
+- Calculate grades
+- Store and retrieve data from database

+## How to Run
+1. Compile the Java files
+2. Run the main class